Hu1haoZhang/Earth-s-p-t-profile-obtained-by-interpolation/README.md

 If you want to get the pt-profile of the Earth, you can just open the notebook of step 2.

-If you are curious about how to derive the base data, please hit step 1.
+If you are curious about how to derive the base data, please open step 1.